liuhongyao99cs/ano-00/README.md

-# WiKV: Wireless KV Streaming for Efficient LLM Inference
+# WiKV: A new framework enabling efficient inference of on-device LLMs

 Welcome to **WiKV**.